saalfeldlab/n5-hdf5/README.md

 * non-overlapping chunks
 * raw and gzip compression
 * attributes of primitive types and Strings and arrays of primitive types and strings
+* custom attributes that can be encoded as JSON

 ## Doesn't work